-Whether you’re paying off student loans, credit card debt, or other financial obligations, your top priority should be reducing your overall debt.
-This isn’t to say you should neglect savings or contributions to retirement funds, but instead of blowing money on clothing and fancy cars, try to live frugally and pay down your debt.
-This way, you can better your credit score and work toward major purchases like a home or business.
+Whether you’re paying off student loans, credit card debt or other financial obligations, your top financial priority should be reducing your overall debt.
+This isn’t to say you should neglect savings or contributions to retirement funds, but you should focus on paying down all debts. .
+By doing this, you can also better your credit score and work toward making major purchases like a home, auto or business.

 The basic tenet of building credit is showing a consistent ability to borrow and pay responsibly.
 In other words, you need to take on debt strategically, paying off the principal and interest at a consistent pace to demonstrate that you are a good risk for lenders to trust and let you borrow for big purchases you may need.

 Credit is a necessary evil if you want to make any major purchase in life, from buying a home to starting a business.
 Even taking on a lease or buying a car requires a credit check.
 Can you get by without a strong credit history?
 Try it, you’ll see.